DevExpress/devextreme-documentation/concepts/05 UI Components/RadioGroup/03 Accessibility/15 Keyboard Navigation.md

-An end user can use the following keys to interact with the UI component.
+A user can use the following keys to interact with the RadioGroup component:

 <table class="dx-table">
     <tr>